miragekdev/miragek-stop-edit-js-lib/README.md

   <div class="container">
       <h2>Protected Text</h2>
       <div id="editable-section" class="editable">
           This section is not editable!
-Why? because we did not add the editable-section id😃
+Why? because we did not add the editable-section id 😃
       </div>
       <!-- the contenteditable="true will be ignored below -->
       <div id="" class="" contenteditable="true">